Metallurgical Coke Sampling

 Metallurgical Coke Testing Lab

 High temperature metallurgical coke is produced by the heating of bituminous coking coals in industrial coke ovens.
-When bituminous caking coals are heated in the absence of air, they begin to soften at a temperature of around 400 °C exhibiting a plastic like behavior.
+When bituminous caking coals are heated in the absence of air, they begin to soften at a temperature of around 400 °C exhibiting a plastic-like behavior.
 At higher temperatures the plastic mass begins to fuse and the trapped volatile gases cause the mass to swell.
-As carburization is completed at a temperature of around 1100 °C, most of the volatile matter is expelled and the mass again resolidifies to a porous solid fuel that has a much higher carbon content and less impurities than that of the contributing coals.
+As carburization is completed at a temperature of around 1100 °C, most of the volatile matter is expelled and the mass again resolidifies to a porous solid fuel that has a much higher carbon content and fewer impurities than that of the contributing coals.
 The extent of the swelling is a function of the rank and volatile matter content of the coal.
 The resulting coke is a hard, finely cellular, carbonaceous mass that can be used as both fuels in foundries and other industries and as a reducing agent for the smelting of iron ore to pig iron and other metal ores in the production of ferro alloys.

 Speak With Our Experts